 After your initial 3 months, if you stick with purchasing 3 months at a time, you’ll pay $10-$20 more, per month, depending on the plan.
 But if you switch to purchasing 12 months at a time, in advance, you’ll be able to pay the introductory per month pricing (x12).

-For us, all we need is the 3GB of data/month plan, especially in these COVID times where we spend most of our time at home and on WiFi.
+For us, all we need is the 4GB of data/month plan, as we spend most of our time at home and on WiFi.
 That means we pay a mere $15/month per line!

 Getting set up with Mint Mobile

 When we received our starter kit, it was an easy process to follow their instructions to port our numbers over to Mint and to get started with using their service right away.
 If you’re porting over, you’ll need to make sure that you have your account number and PIN from your old service.

 To use Mint, you need a phone that supports the T-Mobile network and its particular LTE bands.
 We currently use Moto G7 smartphones that are carrier unlocked.
 I specifically chose these phones in part due to their support for all major US carriers, including T-Mobile, Sprint (RIP), Verizon, and AT&T. We can take these phones to any mobile phone service in the US!
 If in doubt, Mint Mobile provides a phone compatibility checker on their Bring Your Own Phone page.